Find out how you can improve the IT security on your mobile devices.

 - Implement password rules that require your staff to have more complex passwords and change them every X period, say 90 days.
 Your IT company or staff can easily set up Network Rules to make this happen.

 - Use the security tools in-built into Windows 10, such as facial recognition, to make laptops more secure.
+Windows 11 is reputed to be even better.

 - Similar functions are on most smartphones, whether biometric systems such as fingerprints or facial recognition, or drawing patterns instead of a simple PIN.